 - Formal partnership agreements.
-EPA enters into formal agreements with product manufacturers and retailers that clearly and consistently outline the terms and conditions for using the ENERGY STAR name and marks.
+EPA enters into formal agreements with product brand owners and retailers that clearly and consistently outline the terms and conditions for using the ENERGY STAR name and marks.
 As a partner in the program, organizations agree to abide by the ENERGY STAR program identity guidelines to ensure proper use of the logo.
-Compliance with ENERGY STAR program requirements and the Partnership Agreement is required for a manufacturer to maintain partnership status.
+Compliance with ENERGY STAR program requirements and the Partnership Agreement is required for a product brand owner to maintain partnership status.

 - Product performance specifications.
 EPA provides clear and detailed specifications that reference objective, repeatable test procedures.

 - Monitoring the use of the name and marks

 - EPA monitors the use of the ENERGY STAR mark and name in trade media, advertisements, and the internet.

 - Retail Store Level Assessment (73KB) Conducted semi-annually these quality assurance reviews of retail store stock ensure that ENERGY STAR qualified products are on store shelves and labeled properly, products on shelves are not labeled as ENERGY STAR unless they are qualified products, and disqualified products available in stores are presented consistent with EPA's corrective action requirements.

 - Third-party certification.
 EPA requires product brand owners to submit their product data, including lab reports, and obtain approval prior to labeling them with the ENERGY STAR.